 by Joanna Malaczynski, founder of DESi

-Here are the top three lessons I suggest for you based on my interviews with entrepreneurs who have come before you:
+Here are three tips for you based on my discussions with entrepreneurs who have come before you:

 Joanna Malaczynski is the founder of DESi, a consulting firm that helps innovative companies gain market traction.
 She brings her clients fifteen years of experience in industry research, customer discovery, and stakeholder engagement.
 Prior to DESi, Malaczynski founded EcoValuate, a software company that helped consumer brands green their products.